 - Conferences and conventions; while we do have some in Europe, we cannot dream of competing with the states in terms of sheer numbers of people with very specific niche interests gathering together.
 It’s been fantastic for me to attend blogging and travel conferences, and even a Star Trek convention!
 You have such specific conversations there with large numbers of people that you can’t normally do.

-- Many friends: What will always make sure that I keep coming back is that I’ve made some lifelong friends with so many people that I never would have been able to elsewhere in the world.
+- Many friends: What will always make sure that I keep coming back is that I’ve made some lifelong friends with so many people that I never would have been able to elsewhere in the world because of so many things that we do share in common, or things we believe in.

 - Countryside diversity and so much to do: As well as some great people, there are some incredible sites – and you can get a whole world of climates within America.
 To this day, the Grand Canyon remains one of the most impressive sites I’ve ever seen.
 It’s also so much fun to visit any city – if you know the right people or even use websites like those I mention above, you’ll always have plenty to keep you busy!